Battery Chargers

 indicates that burp charging is a much better way to go.
 It

-a fast charge while only warming the battery, whereas the C777+
+does a fast charge while only warming the battery, whereas the

-the batteries very hot, and if the external temperature sensor is
+C777+ gets the batteries very hot, and if the external temperature

-in good contact with a battery being charged these a good
+sensor is not in good contact with a battery being charged there

 6 Dec 2007 - I think a Burp Trickle charger could be made that

-maintain Ni-MH or Ni-Cad battery packs, i.e. put back the power
+would maintain Ni-MH or Ni-Cad battery packs, i.e. put back the

-would otherwise be lost to self discharge.
-If this is of
+power that would otherwise be lost to self discharge.
+If

 let me know.